My absolute worst fear as the mother of children with disabilitiesWritten by Maggie Suter

 Maggie Suter is an educator and trainer on SAFE’s Disability Services team.

 To help address the disproportional violence people with disabilities face, SAFE’s Disability Services program recently launched the All Kids SAFE digital guide, an app that provides information and communication tips to support law enforcement and other child abuse investigators who interact with child victims who have disabilities or who are Deaf, DeafBlind, DeafDisabled, and/or hard of hearing (DDBDDHH).
-All Kids SAFE can be accessed on a smartphone, tablet, or desktop, allowing investigators to skim the information quickly in the field or read it more thoroughly at the office.
+All Kids SAFE can be accessed on a smartphone, tablet, or desktop, allowing investigators to skim the information quickly in the field.